 Paducah, KY 42003

-In order to qualify for the homeownership program through Section 8, you must first be actively participating in the rental assistance (housing choice) voucher program.
+To qualify for the Section 8 homeownership program, you must first be actively participating in the rental assistance (housing choice) voucher program.

-The City of Paducah Section 8 Housing Program's Five-year and Annual Administrative Plan (“Plan") is required by the U.S. Housing and Urban Development Section 511 of the Quality Housing and Work Responsibility Act of 1998.
-The Plan is available for public inspection and contains
+The Section 8 Housing Program's Five-year and Annual Administrative Plan (“Plan") is required by the U.S. Housing and Urban Development Section 511 of the Quality Housing and Work Responsibility Act of 1998.
+The Plan contains